Richard-MB/WebRTC-Demo-suitable-for-China/README.md

 ##Introduction

 It based on SamDutton's [Getting started with webRTC](https://bitbucket.org/webrtc/codelab).
+You can find my demo at http://tk.nodejitsu.com/.First click the Private Room button, then invite your friend with the URL.When the browser ask your privilege to use the microphone,click allow.
+Just give it a try!
 This project just implement some basic functions, as for some more senior features of WebRTC they are waiting for you to explore.

 ##Why I set up this repository